-HCI is a great major in that it gives you a wide range of career options and equips you with many of the skills you need to enter a variety of Science, Technology, Engineering, and Mathematics (STEM) fields.
+Human Computer Interaction is a major that it gives you a wide range of career options and equips you with many of the skills you need to enter a variety of Science, Technology, Engineering, and Mathematics (STEM) fields.

 - Gaining an understanding of fundamental computer design concepts and practices associated with human computer interactions.